 A bonus tip for those who are looking for an ecologically responsible outdoor activity: from 11 April, kids and adults can head to Le Sortilège for an exciting adventure straight out of the Middle Ages!

 Brussels is in party mode in May as it celebrates the Iris Festival, the Brussels-Capital Region's diverse and free birthday party!
-Then one week later, it's time to join in the fun, once again, for the Zinneke Parade.
+A little later in the month, it's time to join in the fun, once again, for the Zinneke Parade.

 July - August

-On 25 and 26 August, the Brussels Games Festival will transform Cinquantenaire Park into a gigantic games area for all!
+Also at the end of the month, the Brussels Games Festival transforms Cinquantenaire Park into a gigantic games area for all!
 Whether you’re an amateur, just curious or completely hooked, bring your family and (re)discover the joy of playing together.
 Fun is guaranteed!